 - Changes introduced after the initial release of HP-UX 11.0 as part of Extension Packs and/or ACE releases.
-(These changes were subsequently incorporated into HP-UX 11i.) - Changes introduced at the initial release of HP-UX 11i version 1.0. - Changes introduced subsequent to the initial release of HP-UX 11i version 1.0.
+(These changes were subsequently incorporated into HP-UX 11i v1.) - Changes introduced at the initial release of HP-UX 11i v1. - Changes introduced subsequent to the initial release of HP-UX 11i v1.